 Call your provider if you have symptoms of Graves disease.
 Also call if your eye problems or other symptoms get worse or do not improve with treatment.

-Go to the emergency room or call the local emergency number (such as 911) if you have symptoms of hyperthyroidism with:
+Go to the emergency room or call 911 or the local emergency number if you have symptoms of hyperthyroidism with:

-Davies TF, Laurberg P, Bahn RS.
+Hollenberg A, Wiersinga WM.
 Hyperthyroid disorders.
-In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
+In: Melmed S, Auchus RJ, Golfine AB, Koenig RJ, Rosen CJ, eds.
 Williams Textbook of Endocrinology.
-13th ed.
-Philadelphia, PA: Elsevier; 2016:chap 12.
+14th ed.
+Philadelphia, PA: Elsevier; 2020:chap 12.

 Marino M, Vitti P, Chiovato L. Graves' disease.
 In: Jameson JL, De Groot LJ, de Kretser DM, et al, eds.
 Endocrinology: Adult and Pediatric.
 7th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 82.

 Ross DS, Burch HB, Cooper DS, et al. 2016 American Thyroid Association guidelines for diagnosis and management of hyperthyroidism and other causes of thyrotoxicosis.
 Thyroid.
 2016;26(10):1343-1421.
-PMID: 27521067 www.ncbi.nlm.nih.gov/pubmed/27521067.BACK TO TOP
+PMID: 27521067 pubmed.ncbi.nlm.nih.gov/27521067/.BACK TO TOP

-Review Date: 2/22/2018
+Review Date: 2/1/2022

-Reviewed By: Brent Wisse, MD, board certified in Metabolism/Endocrinology, Seattle, WA.
+Reviewed By: Sandeep K. Dhaliwal, MD, board-certified in Diabetes, Endocrinology, and Metabolism, Springfield, VA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
-Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2020 A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.
+Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2022 A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.